datalust/seq-tickets/README.md

 Seq is a log server designed to speed up diagnostics in complex, asynchronous and distrubuted applications.
 It has a strong focus on _structured logging_, the idea that log events should carry important information in first-class properties.

+### Bugs and feature requests

+If you think you may have found a bug in Seq, this is the place to report it.

+Please also feel free to suggest features here.
+We will endeavour to consider and respond to every request we receieve.
+To keep the volume of items in this tracker manageable, feature requests that we're planning to work on in the very near future are moved to our [UserVoice suggestions](https://seq.uservoice.com).

 ### Documentation and support

 The Seq [online documentation](http://docs.getseq.net) has information on all aspects of Seq - it's a great place to start if you are configuring or using Seq for the first time.